Step inside an uber modernist house in South Africa

 The concrete on the main floors and the terrace was ground down to expose black flecks of granite so it resembles terrazzo.

-IKEA (opens in new tab)'s Kritter table is like this.
-John Lewis (opens in new tab) stocks wooden garden benches.
+IKEA's Kritter table is like this.
+John Lewis stocks wooden garden benches.

 Looking for more modern decorating inspiration?
 Check out our House Tours section for everything from a celebrity designer's Victorian terrace house to an eclectic mansion flat.

-Heather Young has been Ideal Home’s Editor since late 2020, and also edits its sister title Style At Home.
+Heather Young has been Ideal Home’s Editor since late 2020, and Editor-In-Chief since 2023.
 She is an interiors journalist and editor who’s been working for some of the UK’s leading interiors magazines for over 20 years, both in-house and as a freelancer.